 I alluded to being a fool at the beginning if one should choose to be a Loan Officer.
 I have found out the if you have a niche market and a good business model you can be successful.
 Being a mortgage broker has its benefits over working for a lender.
 Look at Countrywide, Taylor Bean & Whitaker, etc. They serviced mortgage loans and they are out of business.
-Being a mortgage broker you don’t service your own loans and you are set up with multiple lenders which makes brokering loans more flexible and adaptable to an ever changing market.
+Being a mortgage broker, you don’t service your own loans and you are set up with multiple lenders which make brokering loans more flexible and adaptable to an ever-changing market.

 1. Job Security – You are not a liability to the company (salaried employee).
 If you don’t close loans then you don’t make money and you end up by costing the company nothing.
 No one goes to work and says, “I’m not going to make any money today” which is the entire reason we work, so work hard.